jpikl/cfxnes/lib/docs/input-api.md

 #### Gamepad Inputs

 The set of inputs that are received from a gamepad depends on whether browser is able to recognize gamepad layout.
 If the gamepad is correctly recognized, the [standard layout](https://w3c.github.io/gamepad/#remapping) is used.
-Otherwise the *generic layout* will be used as fallback.
+Otherwise the *generic layout* is used as fallback.

 ##### Standard Gamepad Layout